 The Last SBP Report field indicates the last SBP report in the current availability window.
 The Last SBP Report subfield is set to 1 in an SBP Report frame sent in the SBP reporting procedure, if there is no more SBP Report frame to be sent in the current sensing availability window.
 Otherwise, it is set to 0.
 This subfield is reserved if sent in a Sensing Measurement Report frame.

+Rx_OP_Gain_Type is reported by the sensing receiver to indicate the type of index reported in Rx_OP_Gain_Index.

+The same type of index is indicated for all receive antenna, and it can be OP index, gain index, or not reported.
+The sensing receiver determines the value of Rx_OP_Gain_Type as it sees the best fit based on its implementation.
+Once set, the sensing receiver won’t change Rx_OP_Gain_Type value during a sensing measurement setup.

 Sensing Measurement Report field(Motion 125)

 The size of the Sensing Measurement Report field depends on the values in the Sensing Measurement Report Control field.
 The Sensing Measurement Report field contains a Sensing Measurement Report information or successive portions thereof in the case of segmented sensing measurement report (see 11.55.1.5.3.4 (Rules for generating segmented sensing measurement reports(#294))).

+Rx_OP_Gain_Index values are contained in the Sensing Measurement Report field.
+The Rx_OP_Gain_Index values are ordered by receive antenna index.
+Each 8-bits Rx_OP_Gain_Index value indicates a receive antenna’s OP index or gain index depending on the setting of Rx_OP_Gain_Type in the Sensing Measurement Report Control field (see Table 9-127g (Sensing Measurement Report Control field definition)).

+The Rx OP index is categorized based on the sensing receiver’s implementation impairments, environment, and interferences which may affect CSI estimation accuracy.
+During one sensing session, Rx_OP_index value may vary from one to another sensing instance for the same sensing measurement setup.
+The change of Rx_OP_index value indicates the change of receiver operating point, and thus the changes of receiver’s effects on the estimated CSIs’ accuracy.

+The Rx gain index indicates sensing receiver’s RF/analog and digital gains.

 The scaled and quantized CSI values are contained in the Sensing Measurement Report information.